gustomedialab/unitypermissionshelperplugin/README.md

 PR Permissions Helper is a Unity IOS plugin that lets the developer control how and when you ask your users for permissions.
 It contains a core plugin class that supports a few permissions common permissions and it can be easily extended to add others.

 The package also contains an example usage flow in the Examples folder.
 In this case, a bootstrap scene contains code that determines whether or not permissions are needed, and forwards to either a main scene or a permissions scene based on this.
-Feel free to just skin these scenes / components and use them as is.
+Feel free to just skin these scenes / components or use them as is.

 ## Getting Started ##